swantrace/asu-fhir/README.md

 1. What authentication mechanism should be used?

    - **Amazon Cognito**: Amazon Cognito lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily.
 It is a good fit for the application's backend, as it allows to authenticate users and manage user pools.
-   - **sst-auth**: SST Auth is a library that makes it easy to add authentication to your serverless application.
+   - **SST Auth**: SST Auth is a library that makes it easy to add authentication to your serverless application.
 It is a good fit for the application's backend, as it allows to authenticate users and manage user pools.

 2. Are there any specific identity providers(like Google or Facebook) that need to be supported with Amazon Cognito?